angx-system/angx-bridge/PROPOSAL.md

 — multi-hop routing, addressing, and fragmentation over unreliable radio — that Hypercore has no native mechanism for.
-When internet is absent, angx-bridge carries feed updates over whatever medium Reticulum has available — LoRa, packet radio, satellite — hop by hop, to the nearest internet-connected device.
-That device injects the update into the Hypercore network on the bridge's behalf.
-When internet returns, Hyperswarm resumes and angx-bridge steps aside again.
-Neither transport is aware of the other; the bridge is what decides which one is live.
+When internet is absent, angx-bridge carries feed updates over whatever medium Reticulum has available — LoRa, packet radio, satellite — hop by hop.

-**3. Identity** — one master seed, two child keys.
-One key is the ANGX feed identity, used exactly as the protocol expects.
-The other is the Reticulum destination, used only by angx-bridge.
-Both derive from the same seed, so a single recovery phrase — twenty-four words on paper — restores both on a fresh device.
-Losing the phrase loses both identities together; there is no recovering one without the other.
+Devices relaying the message in between need only plain Reticulum;
+they route encrypted packets without any ANGX or angx-bridge component installed.
+The message is decoded and applied only where both angx-client and angx-bridge are running together, on a device that currently has internet access — that pairing is what recognizes a Reticulum-carried message as an ANGX feed update and injects it into the Hypercore network.
+There is no designated destination: the first such device the mesh reaches, with internet available at that moment, is the one that catches it.
+When internet returns to the originating device, Hyperswarm resumes there and angx-bridge steps aside again.

+**3. Identity** — angx-bridge introduces no new seed of its own.
+On whatever device it runs, it derives one additional child key — the Reticulum destination — from that device's existing ANGX seed, the same one that already produces the ANGX feed identity on that device.
+The two keys are siblings, backed up together: the existing recovery phrase for that device restores both on a fresh install.
+A steward's device and a base's device each hold their own independent seed and backup — angx-bridge never shares or merges identity across them.
+Losing a device's phrase loses both of that device's keys together;
+it has no bearing on any other device's identity.

 **4. Notification** — LXMF, Reticulum's native store-and-forward messaging, carries any message a local client wants delivered over the